JoeMelko/joemelko.github.io/posts/curric.md

 For the target set $\mathcal V$, we again use OpenHermes 2.5 (Teknium, 2024), truncating each example to 2048 tokens.
 All influence-style quantities—both in the static and scale-dependent settings—are computed against this fixed target set.
 Intuitively, the “what we care about” part of the setup is exactly the same as before; only the way we *use* it over training scale changes.

-On the model side, we train two autoregressive transformers:

-* a 411M-parameter model on 8.2B tokens, and
-* a 1.4B-parameter model on 28B tokens.

-These are the same model sizes and budgets as in the original TerRIFIC study, so effects are directly comparable.
-All runs use the standard DCLM training configuration.
-The only levers we touch are how clusters are weighted and how we schedule sequences under those weights.
-Everything else—the optimizer, learning rate schedule, batch size, and so on—is kept fixed.

 All final training runs traverse the corpus using the **same greedy scheduler implementation**.
-The scheduler takes in a (possibly time-varying) mixture over clusters plus doc-length profiles and produces a single-pass ordering whose prefixes track those targets as closely as possible.
+The scheduler takes in a (possibly time-varying) mixture over groups plus doc-length profiles and produces a single-pass ordering whose prefixes track those targets as closely as possible.
 Once this ordering is fixed, training is just “read the stream once”; there is no per-step curriculum logic during the run.

+We learn our curriculum by iteratively training 411M parameter models, before testing our schedules at 1.4B scale.

 On top of this shared backbone, we compare four configurations: